 Looking back, those visits to zoos, first with my parents and then with my son, were fantastic family activities that imparted cherished memories and a shared interest in wildlife.
 But somehow a decade slipped away without another trip to a zoo, until last summer, when the opportunity arose to visit the Rosamond Gifford Zoo at Burnett Park in Syracuse, New York.

 With an Amtrak train to catch at 3:30 p.m., I made a point of arriving when the zoo opened at 10:00 a.m.
-A poster commemorating the 100th anniversary of the zoo caught my eye as I paid for my ticket.
-It was old, founded in 1914 in a barn surrounded by four acres of land.
+It was an old zoo, founded in 1914 in a barn surrounded by four acres of land.
 It’s earliest animals were only bears and waterfowl.
 Today, it is home to 275 species, and more than 700 animals.
 It’s also much bigger, filling 43 acres with a range of animal habitats.

 An avid birdwatcher, I went straight to the Diversity of Birds Aviary, home to two dozen species of birds, which fly freely around a steamy, indoor forest.
 Ironically, the first creature to catch my eye was not a bird, but a sloth, lounging in the crux of a stout tree branch to the left of the walkway.